ITClmt/Landing_Page_TOP/README.md

-# Landind Page for The Odin Project
+# Landing Page for The Odin Project

     This Landing page is for an exercise from The Odin Project!